ev-th/CV/README.md

 ### Makers Academy - (April - July 2023)

 - Followed **Agile best practices** to build software as part of **teams of 5 - 7 devs**.
 By far the most rewarding part of the bootcamp, this brought home the importance of **effective communication, strong ticket creation, effective use of Git and Github, and thorough testing**.
-- Practiced daily **pair programming**, which was instrumental in learning how to articulate new concepts and uncover knowledge gaps.
 - Built **full stack web apps**, both from scratch, and extended from legacy code.
 - Built a **mobile app** using React Native that uses multiple third party APIs.
 - Designed both **SQL and NoSQL databases** using PostgreSQL and MongoDB.
 Discovered the pros and cons of both the hard way.
 - **Switched quickly between various languages and frameworks**, such as Ruby, Javascript, HTML, CSS, React, Express, and Sinatra, **independently learning** them as and when needed.
 Learned when to quickly pivot when the wrong choice of tech has been made.
 - Used **test-driven development** (TDD) throughout with various testing frameworks, such as Jest, Rspec and Cypress.
 - Built a strong foudation of **object-oriented design** and developed a good technique for **refactoring** by ensuring code is tested before making changes (can you tell I'm a fan of testing?).
-- Improved my **debugging** abilities using irb, the console, and VSCode's interactive debugger.
-Things will always break, but now I can fix them quickly!

 ## Projects